julianmak/academic-notes/README.md

 # academic-notes
 Misc. notes from courses I have taken / read up on.
 Part of a project to type up the notes I have made by hand throughout the years.

 These are my interpretations of the material.
-Mistakes are entirely my own (please do contact me at julian.mak@physics.ox.ac.uk about it)
+Typos, and worst, think-o's, are entirely my own (please do contact me at jclmak@ust.hk about it)

 Principal acknowledgements: